 Note: A circuit having at least a single active element for flowing current and producing voltage.

 2. Passive Element

-The elements which can be restricted, store and supply the energy to others from the input source is called “Passive Element”.
+The elements which can restrict, store and supply the energy to others from the input source is called ‘Passive Element’.

-In passive circuit does not work due to the absence of sources.
-So, it must provide or connect the input power source.
+In passive circuit does not work due to the absence of power sources.
+So, it must provide or connect the input source.